azerothcore/acore-docker/README.md

 * **./vmap4extractor && ./vmap4assembler** -> to extract and assemble the vertical maps
 * **./mmaps_generator** -> to extract and generate the movement maps

-After the extraction (it can take hours) you will find the extracted files inside the **/var/extractors** folder.
+After the extraction (it can take hours) the file will be available inside the `ac-client-data-*` volumes.

-**NOTE:** On Linux you probably need to change the permissions of the extracted files since they are processed inside the container by the root user. run **sudo chmod -R youruser:yourgroup /var/extractors** (change youruser:yourgroup accordingly) to get the ownership of those files.